Skip to main content

 Step 5: Verify registration

-After registration, the VM should appear in your Machine Catalog within a few minutes.
+After registration, the machine should appear in your Machine Catalog within a few minutes.

 1. In Web Studio, go to Machine Catalogs and select your catalog.

-2. Confirm the VM appears with Registration state: Registered and Power state: On.
+2. Confirm the machine appears with Registration state: Registered and Power state: On.

-If the VM doesn’t appear, check the VDA logs on the VM:
+If it doesn’t appear, check the VDA logs:

 /Library/Application Support/Citrix/VDA/Logs/